leangjia/blender_docs/manual/render/freestyle/view_layer.rst

    :Panel:     :menuselection:`Properties --> View Layer --> Freestyle`

 There is only one view map per view layer.
 It controls the edge detection parameters.
+Freestyle can be enabled/disabled per View Layer by toggling the checkbox in the panel header.

 .. figure:: /images/render_freestyle_view-layer_freestyle-panel.png
    :align: center